nedfaulhaber/nedfaulhaber.github.io/README.md

-# _{Portfolio - Ned Faulhaber}_
+# _Portfolio - Ned Faulhaber_

-#### _{A portfolio of my recent projects, with contact information and information about me}, {2017}_
+#### _A portfolio of my recent projects, with contact information and information about me, 2017_

-#### By _**{Ned Faulhaber}**_
+#### By _**Ned Faulhaber**_

 ## Description

-_{The homepage has links to multiple projects that I have created.
+_The homepage has links to multiple projects that I have created.
 This portfolio is fully responsive, but best viewed on a desktop computer in order to get full functionality.
 On a desktop, a hover will create a dropdown transition with the links.
 On tablet or mobile, the links are visible automatically.
-There is an "about" page with information about myself, and a contact page where I can be reached with links to my email and phone.}_
+There is an "about" page with information about myself, and a contact page where I can be reached with links to my email and phone._

 ## Setup/Installation Requirements